joaquintides/concurrent_hashmap_api/README.md

 |Lookup/modify interface|adapted classical interface plus accessor-based overloads|adapted classical interface plus functor-based `find_fn`, `update_fn`, `uprase_fn`, `upsert`|adapted classical interface plus `visit`, `visit_or_emplace`, `update`|unsafe classical interface plus functor-based `if_contains`, `modify_if`, `erase_if`, `try_emplace_l`, `lazy_emplace_l`|
 |Parallel iteration|with splittable ranges (unsafe)|no explicit support|no explicit support|with `with_submap[_m]` (safe)|
 |Thread-unsafe view|no|yes<br/><sup>(locks parent container)</sup>|yes<br/><sup>(parent locking specified by user)</sup>|no|

+## Design guidelines

+* Don't use iterators or accessors [ELABORATE]
+* Access to elements is in read or write mode based on whether the member function used is const or not, respectively.

+## A systematic approach to designing our lookup/modify interface

+Iterators allow for composition of several operations onto the same element —for instance, find an element and erase it or not based on some check on its mapped value.
+In the absence of iterators, composite operations are not possible (elements can't be referenced once a basic map operation has completed), so we need to extend the map interface to cover most (hopefully all) composite operations natively.
+The following is an attempt at designing such interface.

+There are only four basic operations or "primitives" one can perform on a value/element:
+**FIND**, **ACCESS**, **INSERT** and **ERASE** (read and write access are generically covered by **ACCESS**, and **INSERT** comprises both insertion and emplacement).
+We can derive an exhaustive diagram of how these operations can be meaningfully composed over the same element, which naturally yields our extended map interface: